Who is a first-time home buyer?

 - Reduced closing costs: Grants or lender credits can offset fees like inspections, appraisals and title services.

-- Flexible credit score requirements: Many programs are open to buyers with fair or limited credit histories.
+- Flexible credit requirements: Many programs are open to buyers with fair or limited credit histories.

-- Homeownership education courses: You’ll get access to courses that walk you through budgeting, mortgage basics and long-term financial planning.
+- Homeownership education courses: You’ll get access to courses that walk you through the basics of budgeting for a mortgage and long-term financial planning.

 - State and federal tax credits: Depending on where you live, you may qualify for valuable tax breaks that lower your overall cost of buying.

-The goal of these programs is to make homeownership feel possible—so you can focus on finding the right place to live, not just on how to pay for it.
+The goal of these programs is to make homeownership feel possible, so you can focus on finding the right place to live instead of how to afford it.

 How do I qualify for a first-time buyer program?

-While each program has its own requirements, two major factors typically come into play:
+While every first-time buyer program has its own requirements, two major factors typically come into play:

 - Your debt-to-income ratio (DTI): Your DTI measures how much of your monthly income goes toward debt payments.
 A lower ratio signals to lenders that you’re more likely to manage mortgage payments consistently.
-While exact limits vary, many programs prefer a DTI of 43% or lower.
+Estimate your DTI now with our DTI Ratio Calculator.

 Other factors that can affect your eligibility are: